POLICIES

 EXHIBIT HALL

 • With an accessibility bracelet you can queue at the front of the Exhibit Hall prior to it opening each day.
 Do not wait in the Queue Hall and instead wait beside the Exhibit Hall itself (3E).
-Fans with accessibility bracelets will be allowed Exhibit Hall entry before all other badge types.
+Fans with accessibility bracelets will be allowed Exhibit Hall entry before General Admission.

 • Please note an accessibility bracelet does not guarantee its wearer can skip to the front of any lines inside the Exhibit Hall.
 Should any exhibitor be offering exclusives, limited products, etc. you or your companion must wait in the general line for these items.